vbrown608/jekyll-portfolio/_projects/npx.md

 title: New Play Exchange
 links:
   - <a href='http://newplayexchange.org/' target='_blank'>Visit the site</a>
+thumb:
+  filename: npx
+  alt: Cartoon illustration of a playwright
+description: Subscription-based payment processing for a new script recommendation and discovery engine.
 ---

 The New Play Exchange is a script discovery and recommendation engine for the new play sector.
 I worked on the New Play Exchange as a developer and candidate worker-owner at Quilted.